bonytoni/UltimateTicTacToe/README.md

 It's basically a tic tac toe of tic tac toe!

-Brief rules can be found on https://ultimate-t3.herokuapp.com/
+Brief overview of the rules can be found on https://ultimate-t3.herokuapp.com/

 # Collaborators